wellrestedphp/wellrested/documentation/routes.md

 ### Variable Patterns Array

 You can also set a different pattern for each variable.
-To do this, pass an array to the `TemplateRoute` constructor as the fourth paramter.
+To do this, pass an array to the [`TemplateRoute`](../src/pjdietz/WellRESTed/Routes/TemplateRoute.php) constructor as the fourth parameter.
 The array must have variable names as keys and patterns as values.

 ```php
 $patterns = array(